 Notes: The p-value represents the smallest level of significance for which our estimate results in a rejection of the hypothesis that there was no difference in the odds of promotion.
 For each rank shown, the promotion rates based on our descriptive analysis of USAID data represent an average of the number of newly elevated men or women in the next-higher rank in the following year, divided by the number of men or women in the given rank in the current year.
 For the descriptive analysis, we calculated the percentage difference for women relative to men as the unrounded percentage point difference between the promotion rate for women and the promotion rate for men, divided by the unrounded promotion rate for men.
-For our adjusted analysis of the data, we conducted discrete-time duration analysis using a logit model that controlled for a variety of factors relevant to promotion, and we analyzed the time duration (number of years) to be promotion.
+For our adjusted analysis of the data, we conducted discrete-time duration analysis using a logit model that controlled for a variety of factors relevant to promotion, and we analyzed the time duration (number of years) to be promoted.
+The adjusted analysis does not completely explain the reasons for differences in odds of promotion.
 While various independent variables capture and control for many characteristics across demographic groups, unobservable factors may account for differences in odds of promotion; thus, our regression results do not establish a causal relationship between demographic characteristics and promotion outcomes.

-^aOdds ratios that are statistically significant and lower than 1.00 indicate that individuals with the given characteristic are less likely to be promoted.
+aOdds ratios that are statistically significant and lower than 1.00 indicate that individuals with the given characteristic are less likely to be promoted.
 Odds ratios that are statistically significant and greater than 1.00 indicate that individuals with that characteristic are more likely to be promoted.